-Stabirail is changing the world of Rail Engineering & Construction.
+Stabirail is changing the world of Rail Construction & Engineering.
 Its revolutionary method for laying slab track leaves more room for design and functionality.

-The boundaries for rail engineering and construction seemed to be set in stone for a very long time.
+The boundaries for rail construction and engineering seemed to be set in stone for a very long time.
 Stabirail has been taking down these boundaries one by one with its new and ground-breaking method for laying slab track.

-Compared to traditional rail construction, Stabirail has designed and developed a unique method for milling concrete blocks so that the rails can be assembled accurately and directly on the concrete.
+Compared to traditional rail construction, Stabirail has designed and developed a unique method for milling concrete blocks which ensures the rails can be assembled accurately and directly on the concrete.
 This guarantees, among many other advantages, faster construction times at lower costs.

 Advantages of Slab Track by Stabirail